 I am a lecturer in Computational Design at Lancaster University.
 I hold an MSc in Digital Architectural Design and a PhD in Building Information Modelling from the University of Salford.
 My academic career has been complemented by four years' experience in practice as an architect and a design coordinator.
 Since 2015, I have been involved in various research projects and authored several research reports for the UK construction Industry.
 Currently I am working on extended realities and how they can be used as novel design tools.

 Dr Serena Pollastri

-I am a designer and a lecturer in Urban Futures at ImaginationLancaster.
-My research challenges the boundaries of ‘the urban’ to think of futures of cities in the context of their natural flows and multi-species habitats.
-Through practice-based research I develop visualisation processes that help uncover, unpack, and speculate with these interdependencies and complexities, with all the mess, uncertainty and ambiguity they entail.
+I am a designer and lecturer in Urban Futures.
+My research challenges the boundaries of ‘the urban’ to think of the future of cities in the context of their natural flows and multi-species habitats.
+Through practice-based research, I develop visualisation processes that help uncover, unpack, and speculate with these interdependencies and complexities.
 Within this theme I am currently focussing on biodiversity and speculative food futures.
 I hold a BA in product design and a MA in service design from Politecnico di Milano (Italy) and a PhD in design from Lancaster University.
-I have several years of experience working as a designer for various studios and consultancies in Italy and China.
-I join Lancaster School of Architecture as part of the teaching team for Arch101 - Design Skills.